hammertux/slab/slab_allocator.md

 ![SLAB-DS](./SLAB-DS.png "SLAB Structures")

+#### __SLUB Cache Management__

 In the __SLUB allocator__ things are less complicated because it stops keeping lists (queues) of different types, each cpu etc...
 Also the data structures used by SLUB are less cluttered and complicated thanks to these adjustments.
 The only queue that the SLUB allocator manages is a linked list for every of the objects in each of the slab pages.
-The idea was to minimise TLB thrashing by associating a slab page to the CPU instead of a queue, so that we are only allocating objects within that page, meaning that we will be accessing the same TLB entry.
+The idea was to minimise TLB thrashing by associating a slab page to the CPU (known as __CPU slab__) instead of a queue, so that we are only allocating objects within that page, meaning that we will be accessing the same TLB entry.

 The SLUB allocator also uses three main structures to manage slab caches: